 In Dutch cities everyone wears modern clothes nowadays.
-But if you go to the villages, you can find people wearing their beautiful regional costumes 24/7, specially in Staphorst, Urk, Spakenburg, Bunschoten, and Volendam.
+But if you go to the villages, you can find people wearing their beautiful regional costumes 24/7.
+The villages of Staphorst, Urk, Spakenburg, Bunschoten, and Volendam lead the way.

 During Oktoberfest, for example, everyone shows up in their tracht.
-Oktoberfest is celebrated in Munich, the largest city in Bavaria, for two weeks.
+Oktoberfest is celebrated for two weeks in Munich, the largest city in Bavaria.
 Even tourists wear Bavarian tracht for the event.
-While the Germans from other districts sport their own regional costumes.
+While Germans from other districts sport their own regional trachts.

-A few traditional Germans still get married in it.
-The wedding dress is pretty much like a normal dirdnl, but is all white.
+A few traditional Germans still get married in tracht.
+The wedding dress is pretty much like a normal dirndl but is all white.

 Most Sami wear kolt every day.
-And all Samis wear their traditional clothes at parties, weddings, funerals, religious ceremonies, and the like.
+And the ones that do not, at least wear it at parties, weddings, funerals, religious ceremonies, and the like.
 When there is anything festive or formal going on, the kolt is out of the closet.

 The Sami live in Sweden, Finland, Norway, and Russia.